Learn something new every day

 I went with my wife to her favorite cosmetics store and discovered they had a section dedicated to men's products.
 I found a shaving kit for sensitive skin that contained everything from a pre-shave conditioner to a razor burn treatment.
 The pre-shave conditioner stiffened up my facial hair so the razor would be more efficient per stroke.
 The razor itself had special lubricating strips, and the shaving gel didn't turn to foam.

-What I liked best was the "shaving repair kit" that contained non-alcoholic lotions to sooth razor burn and shaving bumps.
+What I liked best was the "shaving repair kit" that contained non-alcoholic lotions to soothe razor burn and shaving bumps.

 I used to get razor burn all of the time when I first started shaving.
 One way I learned how to get rid of razor burn was to use a lighter touch while shaving.
 I was using far too much pressure on each stroke, and the result was irritated skin.
 When I switched to a better razor and used shaving gel instead of shaving cream, I got a much better result.
 I now let the blades do most of the work instead of scraping them against my face and neck.